How To Form an LLC Yourself (in 7 Steps)

 - Guidelines for holding meetings and taking votes

 - Buy-sell provisions to determine a course of action to replace a member, if necessary

 There are several reasons an operating agreement is helpful, especially in situations where you’re forming an LLC with a business partner (or partners).

 The LLC operating agreement will clearly define what roles and responsibilities are assigned to each partner, which could prevent some misunderstandings down the road that you certainly want to avoid.
 Even for sole proprietorships, it’s nice to have an LLC operating agreement because it can help your case if your limited liability status is ever challenged in court.

 In short, while in most states you don’t technically need an operating agreement for an LLC, it’s such a simple document that can help you in several ways that there’s no good reason not to have one.

 At this point, it’s a good idea to get a handle on your company’s financial matters, starting with the opening of a business bank account.
 This is a must for any new business owner, because it keeps your business and personal income and expenses entirely separate.

 Not only will this account come in handy for streamlining your business finances, but it’s also another step that develops the legitimacy of your company.
 For example, if a customer wants to write you a check, it’s much more professional to have them write the name of your LLC rather than your personal first and last name.
 Or how about when you’re paying invoices — does it look better to pay with your personal debit card, or to use business checks or a company credit card?

-Accounting software is a godsend come tax time because every single expense you’ve incurred for the entire fiscal year is accessible in one convenient place.
-That means you won’t miss any potential deductions because you’re missing receipts, or you kept multiple ledgers, etc.
+Accounting software is a godsend come tax time, because every single expense you’ve incurred for the entire fiscal year is accessible in one convenient place.
+That means you won’t miss any potential deductions because you’re missing receipts, or because you kept multiple ledgers, etc.